Diversifying Investments and Maximizing Sharpe Ratio: a novel QUBO formulation: Conclusions

 \section{Conclusions}

-The Portfolio Optimization problem is a well-known task in Financial Services and has recently drawn attention within the Quantum Computing literature thanks to the applicability of Quantum Annealers to solve the problem.
+The Portfolio Optimization problem is a well-known task in Financial Services and has recently drawn attention within the quantum computing literature thanks to the applicability of quantum annealers to solve the problem.

-In this work we tackle a specific strategy to find the optimal allocation of investments over a set of assets, namely the Sharpe Ratio maximization.
-We extend a QUBO formulation proposed by \cite{venturelli}, highlighting its benefits and potential drawbacks and propose a novel QUBO formulation to address the drawbacks.
-We run our experiments on classical and Quantum Computing hardware and compare our results both in terms of the QUBO formulation and in terms of the optimization solver.
+In this work we tackle a specific strategy to find the optimal allocation of investments over a set of assets, namely the Sharpe Ratio maximization, while optimizing a diversification measure that allows to spread investments across multiple sectors, leading to a non-trivial optimization task.
+When modeling the Sharpe Ratio, the first building block of our work, we extend a QUBO formulation proposed by \cite{venturelli}, highlighting its benefits and potential drawbacks and propose a novel QUBO formulation to address the drawbacks.
+Then, we formulate the complete QUBO by taking into account both measures of portfolio quality.
+We run our experiments on classical and quantum computing hardware and elaborate on the results both in terms of the QUBO formulation and in terms of the optimization solver.
+Future works might include a deeper investigation of different solvers, the corresponding capabilities of the Proposed Sharpe Ratio Formulation and the formulation of additional common needs from the Financial Services industry.